-While paper logs and sign-in sheets are initially inexpensive, the transfer and digitization of data takes time and often results in inaccuracies.
+While paper logs and sign-in sheets are initially inexpensive, the transfer and digitization of data take time and often result in inaccuracies.

 When it comes to sign-in and time tracking, let technology do the heavy lifting.
 Web-based options allow supervisors to manage check-in and track hours from anywhere.